The importance of a professional videographer documenting your wedding

 The other side of the family is sure to be upset.
 Is “Uncle Bob” going to have a few drinks?
 Imagine the quality going down and the camera not being turned on nearly as often if the camera person has been invited to “party” with you.
 While an amateur video may be a nice memento, it will be the professionally produced version that you will be proudly showing off for years to come.

-If a family member is doing your video, “for free” the commitment may not be there to capture it all, they may not even have editing equipment, or the skill to edit and create a masterpiece wedding film.
-Not unless they do it for a living.
+If a family member has offered to shoot your video, “for free” the commitment may not be there to capture it all, they may not even have editing equipment, or the skill to edit and create a masterpiece wedding film.
+Not unless they are a novice, hobbyist, or do it for a living.

 One more thing, if, “Uncle Bob” is a family member, if he’s working on your wedding day, he’s most likely not enjoying the festivities either, and you cannot blame him if it turns out poorly without causing possible family issues since he was doing it as a gift in the first place.